 IMPORTANT UPDATE TO OUR VISITOR POLICY

-We will close once again to in-person visitation and resume virtual visitation.
+We have closed once again to in-person visitation and resumed virtual visitation.

 Based on our risk-scoring matrix, which considers community and hospital infection rates and more, we are adjusting visitation as per our policy to reflect the current high risk.